DiscordBM/DiscordBM/README.md

     await bot.addEventParseFailureHandler { error, text in
         /// Handle the failure using the `error` thrown and the `text` received.
     }
-}

-/// Tell the manager to connect to Discord bot.connect()
+    /// Tell the manager to connect to Discord await bot.connect()

-/// Use `bot.client` to send requests to discord.
+    /// Use `bot.client` to send requests to discord. try await bot.client.createMessage(
-Task {
-    try await bot.client.createMessage(
         channelId: CHANNEL_ID,
         payload: .init(content: "Hello Everybody!")